 endeavour to systematically incorporate ESG criteria into our investment and operational due diligence processes.
-The ESG findings of the investment and origination teams are formally documented within the due diligence reports produced our investment and risk committees, with potential flagged for concerns consideration.
+The ESG findings of the investment and origination teams are formally documented within the due diligence reports produced our investment and risk committees, with flagged for potential concerns consideration.
 All investments are subject to varying degrees of ongoing ESG monitoring.